 You may be surprised to learn just how much onion we humans consume on a daily basis.
-Onion and onion powder are added into a vast number of recipes from soups to sauces, and this versatile vegetable is known for bringing an unforgettable flavour to dishes.
+Onion and onion powder are added to a vast number of recipes from soups to sauces, and this versatile vegetable is known for bringing an unforgettable flavour to dishes.
 With onions included as an ingredient in so many things, it’s caused many a pet parent to pause and ask the question “can dogs eat onions or foods that contain them?”

 Find out if onions are bad for dogs and more in this guide.